Why Study at Queen Margaret University?

 Courses to fit in with your lifestyle

 Whether you're in your teens or are returning to education after a long gap, we will endeavour to provide a supportive environment with enough flexibility to study around career, social and family commitments.

-We offers full-time, part-time and distance learning courses that can suit different lifestyles.
+We offer full-time, part-time and distance learning courses that can suit different lifestyles.
 Our staff are well aware of the demands of modern living and you will find them extremely approachable and supportive throughout your studies.

 Friendly and supportive

-QMU is a fantastic place to study.
-Most importantly, if you choose to study at QMU, you'll be much more than just a number.
+If you choose to study at QMU, you'll be much more than just a number.

-As a smaller university level institution you won't get lost in the crowd and you will find our staff extremely approachable and supportive.
+You need not get lost in the crowd and you will find our staff extremely approachable and supportive.
 Our campus, opened in 2007, brings all our students together on one site, giving you plenty of opportunities to meet and make friends with students with a wide range of interests.